grecoe/AzureKustoCosmosNet/README.md

 > **NOTE:** This project comes complete with an ADX Dashboard, look in the dasbhoard folder for more information.

+## Additional Concepts

+- One and done services (which applies when all of them run once as a job) : see Models/BackgroundServiceRunningState
+  - Also see Program.cs and any of the services in how it's used.
+- Caching strategy to share common, long operation, data across different services : see Services/Cache

 ## General Settings

 Go to the **Models/AppSettings** folder and read the Readme.md file for general setting information.